 A chronological record of learning is kept for each child to aid continuity and progression of learning.
 Each child has their own book containing photographs, observations, activities achieved and pictures as a record and keepsake of their time at St Paul’s Nursery.
 Parents are welcome to look at their child’s records at any time.
 Parents receive a report celebrating their child’s progress and achievements when leaving the nursery.
 A copy would be sent with permission to your child’s next setting or school.

 The nursery records all accidents and first aid and parents will be asked to sign a copy when they collect their child.
 If your child is ill please inform the nursery on the school number.
 If your child suffers with sickness or diarrhoea please keep them at home for a minimum of 48 hours from their last bout of illness.
 We need written permission to administer any medication.
 Medicines are not usually administered unless the doctor, dentist, nurse or pharmacist has prescribed them for that child.
 Non-prescription medication may be administered but only with prior written consent of the parent and only when there is a health reason to do so.

 Children will only be released to an agreed adult.
 There is a child register in the nursery to sign if someone different will be collecting your child.
 In an emergency the person collecting the child would use an agreed password.
 If the situation alters during the session please ring the school as soon as possible.

-All Nursery, Tiger Club and School policies are available for parents to look at and take away at any time.
+All Nursery and School policies are available for parents to look at and take away at any time.
 St Paul’s School and Nursery has a written procedure for dealing with concerns and complaints.
 Numbers and details of OFSTED are clearly displayed on the notice board and an explanation of how parents can make a complaint to OFSTED if they wish.